AXE-00/Speedybite-Food-Delivery-Service-Application/README.md

 ### This project covers the following Backend features:

 - Microservices
-- REST APIs using springboot
+- REST APIs using spring boot
 - Spring Data JPA for relational databases
 - Spring Data MongoDB for NoSQL databases
 - JWT-based security for APIs